commtech/serialfc-linux/README.md

 ### FAQ

+##### Why am I not receiving all of my data while in RS485 mode?
+Manually closing the port immediately after an RS485 transfer could cause the serial driver to disable the transmitter.
+Either don't close the port (which will give it time to clean itself up), run other code, or manually put in a sleep before closing

 ##### Why does my system not have enough /dev/ttyS nodes?
 Some Linux distributions have the default number of serial ports that are available at boot set to a small number (usually 4).
 The first four serial